 Support and Resistance Indicator (Advanced methods)

-The price action strategy identifies the static supports and resistances easily.
-But the supply and demand vary dynamically at different instances and periods.
-It is difficult to locate these supply and demand zones which supports and resists price action using conventional methods.
+It is difficult to spot these supply and demand zones which supports and resists price action using conventional methods.
 The indicators like moving average, Fibonacci tools and pivot points identify supply and demand zones at specific instances and timeframes, depending on the trend, and hence known as support and resistance indicator.

 Moving Average as Support